 Contributing to the implementation of the Council Recommendation on vocational education and training and the Osnabrück Declaration and to the European Skills Agenda, and to the creation of the European Education Area by:

-- Increasing the quality of initial and continuing vocational education and training (IVET and CVET)
+- increasing the quality of initial and continuing vocational education and training (IVET and CVET)

-- strengthening key competences and transversal skills, in particular language learning
+- strengthening key competences and transversal skills, in particular language learning and digital skills

 - supporting the development of job specific skills needed in the current and future labour market